Galal-Abdelaziz/computer_infrastructure/README.md

 # Computer Infrastructure

+## By Galal Abdelaziz

-## by Galal Abdelaziz, This repository is part of the Computer Infrastructure module in 2024/2025, at ATU.
+### This document is part of the Computer Infrastructure module for the 2024/2025 academic year at ATU.